MysticalSquirrel/Tabletop-RPG-Content/Custom Races/Drowr.md

 ## **Limitations:**

-Being a Drowr has its advantages, but also limits compatibility with other form of ability usage.
+Being a Drowr has its Advantages, but also limits compatibility with other form of ability usage.

 You are thus limited to the use of these classes only:
 1. [Spellweaver](../Custom Classes/Drowr Classes/Spellweaver.md) - Focuses on using magic given by Lolth and expanding it into a proper skillset rather than simply a life force.